 4. The skim

 Before you charge onto the Virgin site to book your flight, log into Cashrewards or sign-up here to gain a free $5 credit , and search for Virgin.
 Cashrewards is a site where they earn commission on sales directed through them.
-The advantage for using them is they share some of that commission back with you.
-The prices you pay for flights on the Virgin site are still the same whether you go through by clicking Cashrewards or directly to Virgin.
+The advantage for using the site is they share some of that commission back with you.
+The prices you pay for flights on the Virgin site are still the same whether you go through by clicking Cashrewards or directly to Virgin, but you get 1.4-2% of the fare back as cash in your Cashrewards account.

 5. Third party loyalty programs